mikhailUshakoff/DeBot-IS-consortium/JsonDeserialize/README.md

 returns:

+     result: bool - result of operation
+				true - operation succeeded
+				false - operation fail

-     result: <structName> - struct of type structName
+     obj: <structName> - structure of type structName

->Note: return type is set by structName input parameter.
-And input parameter of answerId function should be structType.
+>Note: type of obj parameter is set by structName input parameter.
+And input parameters of answerId function should have two input parameters: "result" of type bool and "obj" of type <structName>.

 ## Declaration in Solidity